 In an effort to help those around you, you’ll sometimes feel a need to give them advice on improvements they can make.
 We generally feel the desire to give advice based on what we perceive ourselves to be good at.
 Your intentions for giving unsolicited advice may be well-meaning, and you may be truly looking out for the best interest of your subject.
 However, the reactions to our unsolicited advice can come in many forms.
 It is not necessarily a guarantee that your advice will be accepted in a positive light.
 You may be surprised to learn that those who you give well-meaning advice to refuse to accept it.
 Giving advice with good intentions can serve to sever your relationship with the person who you’ve given that advice to.
 The field of unsolicited advice is a tricky one to navigate and this article aims to shed light on why that may be.

-For example, if you are partnered with a skilled boxer in a boxing class, you may notice that they don’t keep their left hand at their face when they throw a right uppercut.
-Even though your skill level may be lower than theirs overall, you may figure its better to let them know of the small mistake they’re making.
+For example, if you are partnered with a skilled boxer in a boxing class, you may notice that they don’t keep their left hand up at their face when they throw a right uppercut.
+Even though your skill level may be lower than theirs overall, you may figure it’s better to let them know of this small mistake they’re making.
 In effort to keep their pride intact, compliment them on other aspects of their boxing.
 Then mention your observations when you’re sure no one else is listening, and be nonchalant in doing so.
 Present your advice once, and don’t be too worried whether people take your advice to heart.
 Once you’ve voiced your thoughts, your job is done.
 People who take your advice seriously will further inquire into it.
 In the boxing example, the boxer to whom you’ve given advice may ask you whether that mistake has been fixed later in the class.
 However, don’t keep mentioning the fact that their left hand is not at their face.

-Leisure vs Practice
+Leisure vs. Practice

 Your Credentials May Not Be Seen As Impressive